ptitSeb/gl4es/COMPILE.md

 ##### RaspberryPI

 GL4ES works on RaspberryPI.
 I don't own any RPi model, so I cannot fine tune it for this plateform.
-Framebuffer mode should work on this plateform. `LIBGL_FB=1` try to use `DispManX` for more speed.
-Be aware that if you use X-less config, that many SDL version dedicated to DispManX do not handle GL context creation.
+Framebuffer mode should work on this plateform.
+It seems `LIBGL_FB=3` gives good result and should be used in most cases. `LIBGL_FB=1` try to use `DispManX` for more speed.
+Be aware that if you use X-less config, many SDL version dedicated to DispManX do not handle GL context creation.
 So trying to create a GL context with this version of SDL will fail, but GL4ES is never called, so I cannot "fix" that (the fix would be inside SDL/DispManX driver).
+Also, GLES 1.1 seems to be deprecated in latest version of the OS, so you may need to use ES2.0 backend.

 ##### Android
 On Android build of GL4ES, no X11 function are called.
 So most `glX` function are not defined.
 That means that the GL context (in fact a GLES1.1 context) has to be created by other apps (mainly SDL or SDL2).